 Now I understand the difference between not giving in to a toddler who’s crying because he wants another scoop of ice cream, but I still don’t support the notion that a parent should ignore the child or send them to their room for a time out.
 From my perspective (and I know I’m in the cultural minority here), this communicates to the child that they’re bad or wrong for having a desire and that if they cry they will be punished in some way and banished to solitary confinement.
 It sends them the message that their form of communication is manipulative and not to be taken seriously.
 They absorb the belief that says, “My feelings don’t matter.”

-I’ve come to understand that a large portion of anxiety is an Inner Child left out to dry with no Loving Adult present.
+I’ve come to understand that a large portion of anxiety is a sacred inner-self left out to dry with no wise adult-self present.
 It’s the young, scared, emotional, uncertain part of you that doesn’t know how to manage life and doesn’t have anyone to put a loving arm around your shoulder and say, “I’m here.
 I’ve got you.
 It’s normal to feel scared when you’re about to do something brand new.
 Oh, you think you can’t do it?
 You think you don’t deserve this new job (or marriage or baby)?
 Of course you deserve it!
 You’re a shining, loving, smart, delightful person and I won’t ever let you forget that!”

-Anxiety is the Inner Child screaming out for attention, guidance, reassurance, and nurturing from your own Loving Adult.
+Anxiety is the inner self screaming out for attention, guidance, reassurance, and nurturing from your own stable and wise self.
 It’s a terrified child left alone with her scary thoughts or, even more harmful, she has a scary thought and the adult says, “Yes, you’re right to have that fear.
 That’s what’s going to happen.”
 Imagine if you had a child who was experiencing bedtime fears.
 She says to you, “I’m scared a T-Rex is going to eat me” and you said, “Yes, you’re right, a T-Rex is going to eat you.
 It’s coming through the door right now.”
 Not only would your little girl feel terrified, you would also be lying to her.
 This is what you do to yourself when you let your anxious thoughts run away with you.

-If you’re experiencing anxiety, it’s because you’ve let your Inner Child drown in the currents of a river without a lifeline.
-You tell your Inner Child a lie and do nothing to replace it with the truth.
+If you’re experiencing anxiety, it’s because you’ve let your inner self drown in the currents of a river without a lifeline.
+You tell your inner self a lie and do nothing to replace it with the truth.
 You watch as she drowns in her anxiety without realizing that you are, in fact, causing it.
-A Loving Adult would say, “Of course a T-Rex isn’t going to eat you.
+A loving inner parent would say, “Of course a T-Rex isn’t going to eat you.
 Come here, sweetie.
 I’ll hold you until your fear goes away,” but instead you corroborate with the fear and the two of your drown together in the river.
 This is anxiety.

 Since many of you here are struggling with relationship anxiety, I’ll give you a concrete example from this area: